TFMV/hnswgo/README.md

 | ip        | inner product     |
 | cosine    | cosine similarity |
 | l2        | l2                |

+HNSWGO implements the main hnsw API，Brute force index is not implemented as it is rarely used.

+For more information, please consult documents of the [hnswlib projects](https://github.com/nmslib/hnswlib).

 # References
 Malkov, Yu A., and D. A. Yashunin.
 "Efficient and robust approximate nearest neighbor search using Hierarchical Navigable Small World graphs."
 TPAMI, preprint: [https://arxiv.org/abs/1603.09320]